We will reply to your message within an hour.

 Larger OD tolerances than standard press-fit bushings allow for finishing.
 Bushings should be machine ground.

-Also known as jig bushings, these metric drill bushings fit inside fixture plate holes to guide drill bits, counterbores, reamers, and other cutting tools.
+Also known as jig bushings, these metric drill bushings fit inside fixture plate holes to precisely guide drill bits, counterbores, reamers, and other cutting tools.
 They improve accuracy so that your drilled holes and cuts are consistent from part to part.

 These bushings are made of stainless steel, which provides excellent corrosion resistance.